 Holy Week known as ‘Semana Santa’ starts on Palm Sunday with the blessing of palms and bunches of olive branches which are taken home by the parishioners and kept on display often on doors or balcony railings.
-Processions are held in all major towns on the island, the largest one taking place in Palma on Thursday and Friday.
+Processions are held in all major towns on the island, the largest one taking place in Palma on Holy Thursday and Good Friday.

 Each brotherhood taking part has its own colour of costume and in addition to the penitents there are women dressed in black with traditional mantillas (lace veils), people representing crusaders, Romans, and other biblical characters.
 Spectacular floats with life-sized figures depicting religious scenes, and many venerated holy statues decorated with candles and fresh flowers are carried or wheeled.
 Marching bands of brass and drums play mournful music, although some processions take place in total silence, broken from time to time by a spontaneous ‘saeta’, a haunting lament sung by someone in the crowd or on a balcony.